irena-flextool/flextool/docs/reference.md

 ### Using nodes as storages

 FlexTool manages storages through nodes.
 A regular node maintains an energy/material balance between all inputs and outputs (`has_balance` set to *yes*).
 A storage node includes an additional state variable, which means that the node can also use charging and discharging of the storage while maintaining the energy balance.
-A storage node is created by setting `has_storage` to *yes* and by adding storage capacity using the `existing` parameter and/or by letting the model invest in storage capacity (`invest_method`, `invest_cost`, `invest_max_period`, `invest_max_total` and `invest_forced` parameters).
+A storage node is created by setting `has_storage` to *yes* and by adding storage capacity using the `existing` parameter and/or by letting the model invest in storage capacity (`invest_method`, `invest_cost`, `invest_max_period` and `invest_max_total` parameters).

 Since FlexTool allows different temporal structures (multi-periods, rolling optimization, etc.) there needs to be ways to define how the storages behave when the model timeline is not fully consequtive.
 By default, storages are forced to match start level to the end level within timeblocks.
 This is an acceptable setting for small storages that do not carry meaningful amounts of energy between longer time periods in the model.